Caught Sleeping During Working Hours – What Employers & Employees Should Do Next

 If there is one thing an employee can do that will really piss off a boss it is falling asleep while on the clock.
 Now clearly there can be an occasional reasonable explanation such as a sick family member or situation of that nature that could give justifiable cause for a short snooze while at work, but typically when an employee catches z’s at work it equals big trouble.
-Although there may be a variety of reasons why a person may hit the hay while on the job there is no denying that it can impact a companies’ bottom line, productivity, and more.
-With the information gathered from a recent European survey that stated 1 out of 4 workers have fallen asleep on the job at least once, and another 40% saying they have had difficulties staying awake while on the job, many employers are turning to GPS tracking to help create accountability after the time card has been punched.
+Although there may be a variety of reasons why a person may hit the hay while on the job there is no denying that it can impact a company’s bottom line, productivity, and more.
+With over 50% of American workers admitting to sleeping on the job, many employers are turning to GPS tracking to help create accountability after the time card has been punched.
 In this article, we will discuss what employers and employees should do in regard to disciplinary actions for sleeping on the job.
 Let’s dive in!

-By placing a tracking system on the vehicle of an employee who works outside of the office an employer will know every place that employee traveled and whether or not suspicious parking stops were made.
-A GPS tracking system will let the employer know if an employee decided to make a stop at home, or at a random parking lot to catch a catnap.
+- By placing a GPS device on the vehicle of an employee who works outside of the office an employer will know every place that employee traveled and whether or not suspicious parking stops were made.
+A GPS fleet tracker will let the employer know if an employee decided to make a stop at home, or at a random parking lot to catch a catnap.

 People experiencing consistent tiredness while on the job should consult a doctor in case a more serious problem may exist.

 Click here to find out if your boss is tracking your vehicle!